 The New Westminster Homelessness Coalition was formed in 2005 to bring together a range of people and organizations working to address homelessness in New Westminster.
 The Coalition incorporated in January 2012, and became a society on May 31, 2012, in order to better succeed in our long-term mission to help those in need in New Westminster.
 In 2016, we updated our strategic plan to address homeless issues more effectively.
 Many of our members also supported the City in developing a new Homelessness Action Strategy (2022).

 The NWHCS members represent service providers, faith and community-based organizations, community members and all levels of government.
 The coalition is funded by the City of New Westminster, project specific funding, and donations from community members.

 Our member organizations deliver housing, outreach, food, job training, crisis intervention, financial assistance and youth programs, and witness first-hand the day to day challenges of poverty and homelessness in our city.
 We continue to work on addressing the needs of the homeless and those at-risk in New Westminster; enabling many people to permanently break the cycle of homelessness.

 In July 2022, a new Homelessness Action Strategy was adopted by City Council.
-The NWHCS will be working in partnership with the City to Implement it.
+The NWHCS is currently working in partnership with the City to Implement it.
 This work will also include the development of a New Food Security Action Plan.

-Through our strategic alliances and ongoing efforts to increase community awareness through initiatives like Homelessness Action Week (HAW), Laundry Love New West, Connect Days, World Food Day, etc. we believe that as a community we can work together to make homelessness a thing of the past.
+Through our strategic alliances and ongoing efforts to increase community awareness through initiatives like Homelessness Action Week (HAW), and Connect Days and programs like I’s on the Street we believe that as a community we can work together to make homelessness a thing of the past.
 We thank our members and partners for their hard work and dedication and look forward to continuing to work together to support our community.

 Our work is made possible by people like you.
 If you like to donate to support our work, please click here